leighhalliday/savonrb.com/index.md

 attributes following to the name of your SOAP action and the optional namespace.

 {% highlight ruby %}
-response = client.request :wsdl, "GetPDF", :id => 1
+response = client.request :wsdl, "GetPDF", id: 1
 {% endhighlight %}

 These arguments result in the following input tag.